 The morning after Memorial Day, I woke up to loud drilling outside and found myself blocked from leaving.
-My plan to drive out of town to visit a loved one was foiled.
+My plan to visit a loved one out of town was foiled.
 There were markings on the sidewalk but no clear sign for when roadwork would start and end.
 I was disappointed and struggled to decide whether to stay or go.
 By the end of the day, there was still quite a bit of work left, so I stayed in town for self-care and planned to connect by phone or video.

-Certainly, connecting with loved ones by phone or video is not the same as visiting them in person, but calls don’t have to be monotonous — especially if replacing a visit.
+Now, connecting with loved ones by phone or video is not the same as visiting them in person, but calls don’t have to be boring or dull.
 This roadblock got me thinking about the quality of our calls.
 How long, how often, and how regularly do we talk?
 Are we engaged or do we go through the motions?
-Do we help each other in some way?
+Do we help each other in any way?
 Do we do other things besides talk?
-How do we feel at the end of calls?
+How do we feel at the end?
 We came up with seven tips and ideas for making calls count, and here they are.

 1. Plan Ahead